Generalized Type II Fusion of Cluster States: Cluster States and Type-II Fusion

 Operating with $\bra{0}_a\bra{0}_b+\bra{1}_a\bra{1}_b$ yields the state:

 which is the cluster state (c), as in the recursive definition (\ref{Graph state recursive definition}).
-In the new cluster, $e$ is connected both to the previous neighbouring qubits of the logical qubit $L$, as well as to the neighbouring qubits of $b$, and have $k_e=0$ while it remains unchanged for all the other qubits.
+In the new cluster, $e$ is connected both to the previous neighboring qubits of the logical qubit $L$, as well as to the neighboring qubits of $b$, and have $k_e=0$ while it remains unchanged for all the other qubits.

 Operating with $\bra{0}_a\bra{1}_b+\bra{1}_a\bra{0}_b$ yields the state:

 which is a cluster state, having the same structure as in Figure \ref{fig:FusionType2} (c), but with different eigenvalues of the stabilizers in (\ref{Clusters eigenvalue equation}) compared to (\ref{Cluster state after measuring a,b and getting 00+11}): for all the qubits $d \in n(b)$, $(-1)^{k_d}$ change their sign, because this state is obtained from (\ref{Cluster state after measuring a,b and getting 00+11}) by operating with $Z_d$ on all $d\in n(b)$.
 Thus, if one connects two graph states and aims at a resulting graph state, an action with $Z_d$ on all $d\in n(b)$: